 We believe the very best dental care begins with caring about people, and that is why for over 30 years, Dr. Michele Shely Horton and Dr. Ellena Kontos Vranas have been providing families of St. Charles, Campton Hills, Geneva, South Elgin, Batavia, and the entire Fox Valley area with the best that dentistry has to offer.

 As St. Charles’ premier family dental practice we combine the latest technologies and techniques in order to provide comprehensive care in a modern, state-of-the-art, comfortable environment with a passion for taking care of you, not just your teeth.

-If you have been considering whitening your smile, summer is a great time.
+If you have been considering whitening your smile, now is a great time.
 At Horton & Vranas D.D.S. we create fabulous smiles one patient at a time!

 Ready to schedule a consultation?
 Call us

 Drs.
 Horton and Vranas and their team are dedicated to the highest standard of excellence and extraordinary service in order to help you achieve and maintain optimal dental health for a lifetime, restore problem areas, and cosmetically enhance the appearance of your smile.
 Dr. Horton and Dr. Vranas are both Fellows of the Academy of General Dentistry.

 Brushing and flossing are important for more than just a pretty smile